-Biography: Tomas Cortez was born in Santa Paula, California in about 1922.
-He is the son of Fransisco Cortez and Benita Mendoza and attended school at Santa Paula Elementary.
-Tomas worked providing farm labor and in the packing houses.
-He also worked at NSA (Naval Air Station) Moffit Field.
+Biography: Tomás M. Cortez was born in Santa Paula, California on March 7, 1922.
+He was one of eight children born to Fransisco Cortez and Benita Mendoza and attended school at Santa Paula Elementary.
+Tomás worked providing farm labor and in the packing houses.
+He also worked at NSA (Naval Air Station) Moffett Field.

 Service Time: Tomás entered the service and was assigned to Company A of the 821st Tank Destroyer Battalion.
 They landed at Omaha Beach and supported the capture of St Lo before moving west and supporting the capture of Brest, France.
 At the time, they were attached to the 29th Infantry Division.
 In September, they turned east into Holland.

 The unit then saw action at the Siegfried Line, near Aachen, and supported the drive to the Roer River, before converting to M10s and moving, to the Elbe River.

 Tomás was wounded by friendly fire near Maastricht, Holland, and returned home on the Queen Mary.
 He spent some time in a rehabilitation hospital in New York, before returning home to San Jose.
 The 821st received credit for four campaigns including Normandy, Northern France, Rhineland and Central Europe.
 Tomás left the service at that rank of Pfc.